Parameter-Efficient Continual Fine-Tuning: A Survey

 \subsubsection{Parameter Separation}

 When working with PECFT, a key design choice is deciding which parameters should remain frozen and which ones should be allowed to change for new tasks.
-This decision is crucial to how the methods learn new tasks and also maintain old knowledge.
-One such example is freezing the backbone.
-Most successful PECFT methods preserve the pre-trained model parameters while introducing task-specific adaptations through the addition of extra components.
-This works mostly because pre-trained models encode general-purpose representations learned from vast datasets that capture fundamental patterns useful across multiple domains.
-When these representations are modified during CL, the model risks losing this general knowledge, leading to catastrophic forgetting.
-By keeping the backbone frozen, PECFT methods ensure that this foundational knowledge remains intact while allowing task-specific modifications to learn new knowledge through dedicated parameters.
+This decision is crucial to how the methods learn new tasks and also maintain old knowledge.\\ { One illustrative example is freezing the backbone.
+Most PECFT methods that achieve strong performance retain the pre-trained model parameters while introducing task-specific adaptations via additional modules.
+This approach leverages the general-purpose representations encoded in pre-trained models, which capture fundamental patterns that are broadly useful across domains.
+Modifying these representations during continual learning can lead to the erosion of this general knowledge and, consequently, catastrophic forgetting.
+By keeping the backbone frozen, PECFT methods preserve these foundational representations while allowing task-specific components to acquire new knowledge through dedicated parameters. }

-Building on the freezing of the backbone, the next critical decision is how to introduce task-specific adaptations.
-While all PECFT methods preserve the pre-trained backbone, they differ fundamentally in how they add learning capacity for new tasks on top of the pre-trained backbone.
+Building on the freezing of the backbone, the next critical decision is how to introduce task-specific adaptations. { In fact, PECFT methods differ fundamentally in the way they introduce learning capacity for new tasks on top of the pre-trained backbone.
 Specifically, PECFT methods augment the model in three distinct ways: }